eemilhaa/mealbase/README.md

 # Mealbase
-Mealbase is an application for generating meal suggestions about the foods you eat.
+Mealbase is an application for generating food suggestions about the meals you eat.
 Try it on [heroku](https://tsoha-mealbase.herokuapp.com/) (but read this readme first!)

 ## The idea